 Stage eight: Bern to Zurich

-The home stretch of the Grand Tour has you going up the very spine of Switzerland, moving northeast from Bern through the hills to the lakes of Aargau and the city of Lucerne.
+The home stretch of the Grand Tour has you going up the very spine of Switzerland, moving east from Bern through the hills to the lakes of Aargau and the city of Lucerne.
 From there, you have the opportunity to visit the mountains of Pilatus and Rigi as you tour around the Vierwaldstättersee.